lsamano/employee-tracker-lab/README.md

 You're bored one day and decide you want to spice up the app.
 Maybe try implementing some of the below?

 9. Currently, the names in the sidebar aren't in order.
 Try ordering them by last name.
+10. There is extra info in the database (job description and start date).
+Try displaying them on the show page and including them in the new employee form.
-10. This app uses the Materialize CSS framework.
+11. This app uses the Materialize CSS framework.
 Maybe you could incorporate some of its elements to make the app more visually appealing?

 # Fin
 You've done amazing work.
 Unfortunately, the company is filing for bankruptcy.
 You won't lose what you've learned here though.
 Onto your next endeavor!